Anything that has mass and occupies space exists as a solid, liquid, or gas.

 You are able to re-freeze or melt the product again.
 Ex.
 Ice cream, plastic mould

-A chemical change is when 2 or more substances react and form 1 or more new substances
+When 2 or more substances react and form 1 or more new substances (The new substances formed are completely different from the original reactants)

 Change in color